Common Questions About HIV And STDs: Symptoms And Tests

 You can prevent an HCV infection by following these preventive measures:-

-Be careful about tattooing and body piercing: If you’re getting a tattoo or a body piercing, ensure it’s from a reputed place.
+Be careful about tattooing and body piercing: If you’re getting a tattoo or a body piercing, ensure it’s from a decent place.
 Ask questions before you get their service.
 Inquire about their equipment and hygiene concerns.

 Don’t inject illegal drugs: Avoid using illicit drugs, and never inject them into your body.